Professional tier · Operations

 VRAN runs active sourcing pipelines for hard-to-fill roles — building target lists, drafting first-touch outreach, surfacing candidates against the published role criteria.

 Eightfold and Findem are enterprise-priced (Findem ~$6K/user/yr starting per third-party) with sourcing claims that rarely surface verifiable per-customer outcomes.
-VRAN is $1,000/mo flat, with the role criteria published and the screening loop auditable.
+VRAN is flat monthly, with the role criteria published and the screening loop auditable.

 Areas of focus